tldr-pages/tldr/pages/linux/see.md

 # see

-> An alias to a run-mailcap's action view
+> Alias to run-mailcap's view

-> Originally run-mailcap is used to process mime-type/file

 - See action can be used to view any file (usually image) on default mailcap explorer